 15. Make a left to continue on the LP.
 DO NOT MISS THIS TURN.
-A COUPLE OF PEOPLE MISSED THIS TURN LAST YEAR.
+A COUPLE OF PEOPLE MISS THIS TURN EVERY YEAR.
 (The DP continues straight and you do not want to continue on the DP).

 16. Stay on the LP for a long, long time.
 Do not make any turns onto other trails.
-THERE ARE AID STATIONS AT SILVER HOLLOW NOTCH (43.5 MI) AND THE JUNCTION OF THE WILLOW TRAIL AND LONG PATH – WILLOW AS (47.5 MI).
+THERE ARE AID STATIONS AT SILVER HOLLOW NOTCH (42.5 MI) AND THE JUNCTION OF THE WILLOW TRAIL AND LONG PATH – WILLOW AS (47.5 MI).
 YOU MUST REACH SILVER HOLLOW NOTCH BY 11:00 PM.
 (Note: At Silver Hollow Notch, you may see some old blue/aqua blazes heading off at a right angle to the LP.
 Do not turn here; go straight).
 You will cross Edgewood Mtn., wade through Warner Creek, and go over Carl Mtn. before climbing up Mt.
 Tremper (passing its fire tower).
 WATCH FOR A SHARP LEFT THAT TAKES YOU TO THE WARNER CREEK CROSSING (easily missed).
 At Mt.
 Tremper, head down the LP now blazed red.
 (Somewhere close to the bottom, there are some ruins/a quarry off to the left.
 Stay out of this area, which is off the trail anyway, since there is a rattlesnake den here.
 There are not reported to be any rattlesnakes anywhere else on the course.
 Also, the trail down from Mink Hollow is blazed red).

 17. Follow the orange flagging down to the road and the last aid station.
 We will give you a reflective vest or belt to wear along the road to the finish after 8 pm, which you will give back to us to recirculate back to the last aid station.